Start with the checklist before the first season gets too big.

 Fresh Start Homestead

-Chickens are one of the clearest first steps into homesteading, but they still come with tradeoffs, recurring costs, and a real daily rhythm.
-This section helps beginners choose the right setup, budget for the full system, and avoid the most common first mistakes.
+Backyard chickens for beginners can be one of the clearest first steps into homesteading, but they still come with tradeoffs, recurring costs, weather, predators, feed storage, and a real daily rhythm.
+This hub helps beginners understand the real cost of backyard chickens, choose the right setup, and avoid the most common first mistakes.

 Real-world beginner advice on backyard chickens, daily care, costs, and setup choices.